planetary-social/cleanstr/README.md

     - **Prepare Your Environment**: Ensure the Google Cloud CLI (`gcloud`) is installed and configured with your account.
     - **Set Environment Variables**: `NOSTR_PRIVATE_KEY` for the reporting account private key, and `OPENAI_API_CSV` for your OpenAI API keys.
-    - **Deploy the Function**: Use `pnpm run deploy` to upload Cleanster to Google Cloud.
+    - **Deploy the Function**: Use `pnpm run deploy` to upload Cleanstr to Google Cloud.
-    - **Post-Deployment**: Cleanster starts processing Nostr events and publishes moderation reports via NIP-56 on `wss://relay.nos.social`.
+    - **Post-Deployment**: Cleanstr starts processing Nostr events and publishes moderation reports via NIP-56 on `wss://relay.nos.social`.
 You can change this relay to your own.

 3. **Integration with our Nostr Relay**

    - If you don't want to host your own deployment you can use our relay.
 Add `wss://relay.nos.social` to your Nostr client's relay list.
-   - Content flagged by Cleanster is managed by this relay and marked as kind 1984 for prompt handling.
+   - Content flagged by Cleanstr is managed by this relay and marked as kind 1984 for prompt handling.
-   - Following the [Reportinator](https://njump.me/nprofile1qqs2m4gep0jxwdmg23kp3dt9mgaxnyjp7rsx5a0zm0qr7xrx85dhkfcpzemhxue69uhhyetvv9ujumn0wvh8xmmrd9skcl8vqu6) bot in your Nostr client is essential for proper integration with Cleanster's moderation reports.
+   - Following the [Reportinator](https://njump.me/nprofile1qqs2m4gep0jxwdmg23kp3dt9mgaxnyjp7rsx5a0zm0qr7xrx85dhkfcpzemhxue69uhhyetvv9ujumn0wvh8xmmrd9skcl8vqu6) bot in your Nostr client is essential for proper integration with Cleanstr's moderation reports.
    - Your client should properly process kind 1984 in a similar way that https://nos.social does.

 ## Support

-For any issues or suggestions, please [open an issue](https://github.com/your-repo/cleanster/issues) or contact our support team at support@nos.social.
+For any issues or suggestions, please [open an issue](https://github.com/your-repo/cleanstr/issues) or contact our support team at support@nos.social.

 ## Contributing